 - Inability to wake up

-If you suspect someone is overdosing on heroin or another opioid, call 911 immediately, and administer naloxone (Narcan) if you have it.
+If you suspect someone is overdosing on heroin or other drugs, call 911 immediately and administer naloxone (Narcan) if you have it.

-Heroin addiction is brutal and can completely destroy the lives of those suffering from it and the people who love him or her.
-Here at Elevate Recovery Center, our team of addiction professionals has decades of combined hands-on experience with helping heroin users begin a new way of life.
-To learn more about our heroin rehab programs or to find help for a loved one, pick up the phone and call today.
+Heroin addiction is brutal and can completely destroy the lives of those suffering from it and the people who love them.
+The team of health care providers and addiction professionals at our Massachusetts drug rehab has decades of combined hands-on experience understanding drug abuse and helping heroin users begin a new way of life.
+To learn more about our heroin or substance abuse recovery programs, mental health services or to find help for a loved one, pick up the phone and contact us here or call (877) 592-2102 now.